rednil/upupa/README.md

 This application is composed of a backend and a frontend:

-Backend: A Node.js/Express server that interacts with a CouchDB database.
+Backend: A tiny Node.js/Express server that mainly serves the frontend and proxies all api requests to a CouchDB database.
+Even authentication and user management are done by CouchDB.

 Frontend: A offline-first progressive web app built with Lit web components and PouchDB.
 Charts are done with d3 and @observablehq/plot.
 No UI widget library, just standard html forms.